ryanries/SnipEx/README.md

 The project began when I grew tired of trying to hilight text in a screenshot, and the freehand-style hilighter would wander all over the image, making the screenshot look as if a small child had taken a hilighter to it.
 I wanted a hilighter that would travel in a perfectly straight line, for professional-looking hilighted text.

-So I reinvented the wheel.
+So I reinvented the wheel and the project grew from there.

 Contact ryanries09@gmail.com for any questions or bug reports or feature requests, or hit me up on Twitter @JosephRyanRies.